 The mysteries of the Rosary : part 228 Jan 2015, by Mater Dei in

 THE FIVE MYSTERIES OF LIGHT:

 In part 1, we looked at the five joyful mysteries; in part 2, we shall reflect together on the mysteries of light.
-The five mysteries of Light highlights the life and ministry of Jesus; it is an exposition of the identity, power, authority and mission of Jesus Christ.
-The five mysteries of light are: Baptism, proclamation of the word, wedding at Cana, the transfiguration and the institution of the Holy Eucharist.
+The five mysteries of Light highlights the life and ministry of Jesus; it is an exposition of the identity, power, authority, and mission of Jesus Christ.
+The five mysteries of light are Baptism, the proclamation of the word, wedding at Cana, the transfiguration, and the institution of the Holy Eucharist.

-(4) THE TRANSFIGURATION OF JESUS: Jesus took Peter, James and John up a high mountain and in their presence he was transfigured.
+(4) THE TRANSFIGURATION OF JESUS: Jesus took Peter, James, and John up a high mountain, and in their presence, he was transfigured.
 His face shone like the sun, and his garments became white as snow.
 This again is a revelation of the identity of Jesus.
-He told his apostles that he was going to die, but that caused them troubled mind so he took them up a high mountain so they could see his glory, the glory he had with the Father even before the world was made.
-The voice of the Father confirmed this and the appearance of Moses and Elijah (the law and the prophet) also confirmed that Jesus is the long awaited messiah (Mt.
+He told his apostles that he would die, but that caused them troubled minds, so he took them up a high mountain so they could see his glory, the glory he had with the Father even before the world was made.
+The voice of the Father confirmed this, and the appearance of Moses and Elijah (the law and the prophet) also confirmed that Jesus is the long-awaited messiah (Mt.
 17:1-13).
-Through his transfiguration Jesus prepared the minds of the apostles to face the cross.
-We pray and ask the Holy Spirit to transform our weaknesses into strength.